Keyboard shortcuts

 function ... may-behaviors must be empty / function ... must be deterministicA normal source function is not in the deterministic buildable subset.Use ~ [] @det.

-function ... is not declaredA value expression calls an unknown function.Declare a module function or process-local helper with that name.
+function ... is not declaredA value expression calls an unknown function.Declare a module function or process-local function with that name.

 function ... returns ..., expected ...The function return type does not match the value position where it is called.Call a function returning the expected type or change the annotation.